Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Science

-Abstract: Proof assistants are software programs that aid in the design and formal verification of proofs in computer science and mathematics.
-Their value for higher education is often highlighted, and experiments in this area are being developed in various countries.
-This project aims to test the potential of these digital tools in first-year mathematics courses to promote the learning of proofs, which is known to be a key difficulty for students at this level, as well as in initial training for mathematics teachers (M1 MEEF secondary mathematics) to strengthen their skills.
+Abstract: Proof Assistants are software programs that aid in the design and formal verification of proofs in computer science and mathematics.
+Their relevance to higher education is often highlighted, and experiments in this area are developing in various countries.
+This project aims to explore the potential of these digital tools in first-year undergraduate mathematics courses to promote the learning of proof, known to be a central difficulty for students at this level, as well as in initial teacher training for mathematics teachers (first year of the Master's program in Secondary Education) to strengthen their skills.

 CHIMAES-L1 (Chemistry Self-Assessment and Support – L1) – Part 3: